Homeland

 Gustavo Fring, Businessman

 The writers of Breaking Bad probably had something in mind by making Gustavo Fring a Chilean.
 Don Salamanca contemptuously refers to him as “generalissimo” at one point, and Don Eliado reminds him pointedly that he’s in Mexico now in the flashback where Fring’s chemist-partner is murdered.
 He apparently had the power to sponsor this chemist’s education, though I don’t remember if that was in Chile or Mexico.
-[Update: It was in Chile.
+[Update: It was in Chile.]
+Fring calmly tells a suspicious Hank Schrader that record-keeping was not always very reliable in Pinochet’s Chile.
+So, what was it?

 Beginning Adventures in Topic Modeling